tkhq/sdk/examples/with-eth-passkeys-galore/README.md

 If you want to see a Viem or Ethers demo with API keys instead of passkeys, see these examples: [`with-viem`](https://github.com/tkhq/sdk/tree/main/examples/with-viem), [`with-ethers`](https://github.com/tkhq/sdk/tree/main/examples/with-ethers).
 See our [SDK repo](https://github.com/tkhq/sdk) for additional packages and examples.

+You can try this example quickly on Stackblitz.
+Follow the instructions below --> [Stackblitz Instructions](#4-stackblitz-example)

 ## Getting started

 ### 1/ Clone or fork this repo